-- 1 Service Configuration name which is mapped to a specific Collector implementation. - 2 The interval at which the service is to be collected. (in milliseconds). - 3 Marker to say if service is user defined, used specifically for UI purposes. - 4 Service is collected only if on. - 5 Assign performance data collection metric groups named default. - 6 Enable threshold evaluation for metrics provided by this service. - 7 Run the SnmpCollector implementation for the service named SNMP
+- 1 Service configuration name, which is mapped to a specific collector. - 2 The interval at which to collect the service (in milliseconds). - 3 Marker to say if service is user defined (used for UI purposes). - 4 Service is collected only if "on". - (5) Assign the performance data collection schema named default (found in the corresponding configuration file for the type of collection, in this case datacollection-config.xml). - 6 Enable threshold evaluation for metrics provided by this service. - 7 Run the SnmpCollector implementation for the service named SNMP.